-Connecting utilities with teams of software developers and data experts to transform digital systems in the energy sector for utilities.
+Connecting utilities with teams of software developers and data experts to transform digital systems in the energy sector.
+Nine winners of Phase 1 received a cash prize of $75,000.

-Up to nine winners of Phase 1 will receive a cash prize of $75,000.
+In Phase 2, these Phase 1 winning teams will have six months to work with utility partners to implement their proposal.
 Up to four winners of Phase 2 will receive a portion of the $425,000 total cash prize pool.

-Jan.
-26, 2023, 2 p.m.
+Aug.
+23, 2023, 2 p.m.
 PT

 This competition invited innovators to submit nascent or emerging technology proposals for grid-scale energy storage.
 Total prize pool of $300,000 with up to ten winners total, including five Storage Innovations Champions who received $50,000 each.